 The Bosco LVAD Vest was designed to help my husband manage the external equipment that came with his Left Ventricular Assist Device (LVAD), the HeartMate II by Thoratec Corporation.
 The weskit style vest (Patent #D647,690) secures the controller and batteries with little strain on the shoulders.
 It is custom fit to be worn snugly so the nearly eight pounds of equipment has little room for movement.
 The vest keeps the equipment totally hands free and above the waist for easy bathroom use.

-The vest can be made for either left or right side driveline and also with a horizontal or vertical pocket to accommodate different models.
+The vest can be made for a variety of LVAD models with either left or right side driveline and also with a horizontal or vertical pocket.
+Please see our "Which Vest Do You Need?" page for more help.

 Any health care facility desiring business or rack cards for the Bosco Vest, please